Breastfeeding a Baby with Tongue Tie

-Tongue-tie is a condition which affects about 5% of babies.
+Tongue-tie is a condition that affects about 5% of babies.
 It means that the Frenulum, the portion of tissue connecting the tongue to the floor of the mouth, is too thick, short, or tight.
 It prevents free movement, restricting tongue movements beyond the baby’s gums.
 If you have a newborn with tongue-tie or ankyloglossia, it will obviously worry you.
-You will wonder how to breastfeed your baby if he has a tongue tie.
-To know more about breastfeeding a baby with tongue tie, read the article.
+You will wonder how to breastfeed your baby if he has a tongue-tie.
+To know more about breastfeeding a baby with a tongue-tie, read the article.

 Effects on Babies

 Tongue-tie could present a variety of problems for a newborn:

 Due to tongue-tie, a baby won’t be able to feed well.
 The lack of milk may frustrate him and he may refuse to take the breast and stop being fed at all.

 As a result of the tongue-tie, an infant will have trouble latching and he won’t get sufficient breast milk required for his proper growth and development.
 Therefore, it may affect his weight and he may not gain weight as per his age.